Constitution Day Resources

 Each year, educational institutions which receive federal funding must provide programming on the US Constitution around September 17th, Constitution Day.
 This provides Move to Amend an opportunity to make connections with educators, administrators, and students, and talk about the process of amending the Constitution as a way to make change.
-We encourage Move to Amend supporters and affiliates to reach out to the schools in your community, and offer to provide materials or present to their classrooms!
+We encourage Move to Amend supporters and affiliates to reach out to the schools in your community and offer to provide materials or present to their classrooms!

 There are many ways to use this opportunity:

-• Offer Legalize Democracy to teachers to show in class, and offer to lead a discussion.
+- Offer Legalize Democracy to teachers to show in class and offer to lead a discussion.

-If you have any questions, contact Jessica Munger at [email protected] or by phone at 916-318-8040.
+If you have any questions, contact Greg Coleridge at [email protected] or 916-318-8040.

 Suggested timeline for communicating with the school faculty